 Also known as “the smaller apes”, gibbons are one of the most endangered of ape species due to loss of their habitat as well as poaching and illegal trade for tourism purposes.
 Moreover, gibbons are one of the few species that remain monogamous.
 If their partner dies, they are unlikely to mate with another gibbon, giving little to no chance of new babies.

-The main activities will be to feed the gibbons, clean their enclosures and perhaps most importantly, to give them love, attention and to “socialize” with these beautiful and charming creatures.
+The main activities will be to feed the gibbons, clean their enclosures and perhaps most importantly, to give them love, attention and to “socialise” with these beautiful and charming creatures.
 This will help them get used to interacting with human beings as they can no longer be released into the wild.
 Their quality of life is of paramount importance to this project.
 The gibbons will remain in the sanctuary for the duration of their lives, as they would be at extreme risk if returned to the wild.

-The sanctuary is aimed at gibbons.
+The sanctuary is aimed at Gibbons.
 However, it does not reject any animal in need!
-Over the previous years, other furry friends in need have made it here, including over 20 macaque monkeys, a bear, two jackals and an even a bearcat.
+Over the previous years, other furry friends in need have made it here, including over 20 macaque monkeys, a bear, two jackals and an even a Bearcat.

 A compassionate attitude towards animals is of course required for this project!
-You should leave this project knowing that you have helped, cared for and given love to these deserving and fascinating creatures.
+You should leave this Gibbon Encounter project knowing that you have helped, cared for and given love to these deserving and fascinating creatures.

 Some of the activities you will be involved with include: